 Some believe that the patient needs to be “broken” in order to suffer because of the removal of heroin and that when they remember their suffer, they will not want to take the drug again.
 Others suggest that regular use of heroin affects the brain so that the person is not more capable of being in a sober condition.
 The only way they see is the replacement of heroin by “benign” methadone and by the control of the intake of this substance.
 Someone advises to take blockers for drugs, someone was helped by the church, someone will try in desperation to treat heroin with alcohol, marijuana and pills to calm.

-Indeed, there are many ways to cure drug addiction and each of them has a successful and unsuccessful examples
+Indeed, there are many ways to heal drug addiction and each of them has a successful and unsuccessful examples

 It’s applied a different therapy for each patient, for example, for someone detoxification process should be gradual, with no major medical burden; for another patient, this method will not respond, because taking 3-4 grams per day intravenously every two hours, will cause an addict feel so strong desire to take heroin again and not feel the severe symptoms of the crisis, it will be because of a desire for drug talk that he changed his mind and does not want to be treated.
 In this case, the treatment must be forced and strong, in order to fully control the physical and psychological changes in the body of the patient.